matt-dreyer/EG4_MCP_server

 Acknowledgments

-- Built on top of the excellent eg4_inverter_api library
+- Inspired by the eg4_inverter_api library

 - Powered by the Model Context Protocol